General context, key principles and hot topics

 A corporation can be held criminally liable under the laws applicable to the United Kingdom (the laws of England and Wales, Northern Ireland and Scotland, referred to collectively as UK laws) and there are several ways this can arise, depending on the factual circumstances and the types of underlying conduct.

 Typically, corporate criminal offences of strict liability and offences involving a company’s vicarious liability for its employees’ actions arise for a range of regulatory offences under UK laws.
-The features of corporate criminal liability are not considered in detail in this chapter as they tend to be less common in relation to financial crime matters, with the exception of offences involving company legislation.
-Generally, however, UK principles of vicarious liability of employers for the criminal conduct of employees differ markedly from the US doctrine of respondeat superior.
+These features of corporate criminal liability are not considered in detail in this chapter as they tend to be less common in relation to financial crime matters, with the exception of offences involving company legislation.

-For some offences, including fraud and corruption, the law developed the ‘identification doctrine’ as a means of holding a corporate entity to account for its misdemeanours.
-In essence, this attributes the knowledge of a corporate’s directing mind – the individual or individuals who control the actions of the corporate (for example, its directors or senior managers) – to the corporate itself.
-Whereas the idea behind the doctrine was to attribute knowledge and action to an abstract entity, in practice this has proved difficult in all but the simplest cases involving small companies with unsophisticated structures.
+For other types of offences, including fraud and corruption, the law developed the ‘identification doctrine’ as a means of imputing criminal liability to a corporate.
+This attributes the knowledge of a corporate’s directing mind – the individual or individuals who control the actions of the corporate (for example, its directors or senior managers) – to the corporate itself.
+In practice this has proved difficult in all but the simplest cases involving small companies with unsophisticated structures.
 The difficulties are particularly apparent in larger companies or multinationals with more diffuse decision-making among management teams and where complex corporate structures may mean there are numerous reporting lines that would need to be assessed.
-An area that frequently needs careful analysis is where management teams or business units have been given delegated authority to act on the corporate’s behalf.

 3 Which law enforcement authorities regulate corporations?
 How is jurisdiction between the authorities allocated?
 Do the authorities have policies or protocols relating to the prosecution of corporations?

-The UK has three legal systems and jurisdictions for criminal law purposes, each of which applies geographically: England and Wales, Northern Ireland and Scotland.
+The United Kingdom has three legal systems and jurisdictions for criminal law purposes, each of which applies geographically: England and Wales, Northern Ireland and Scotland.
 The criminal laws of England and Wales and of Northern Ireland are similar, whereas Scots law and procedure is markedly different.

-In the UK as a whole, allegations of corporate offending involve the same criminal process, enforcement agencies and court system as investigations and prosecutions of individuals.
-As a corporate is a legal rather than a natural person, certain steps vary because of this status (e.g., how it may need to respond to enquiries from a regulator, how a corporate will appear in court (via counsel) and how it is sentenced if guilty of an offence).
-Some key law enforcement authorities involved in the regulation, investigation or prosecution of corporates in the UK include (not exhaustively) the following:
+In the United Kingdom as a whole, allegations of corporate offending involve the same criminal process, enforcement agencies and court system as investigations and prosecutions of individuals.
+As a corporate is a legal rather than a natural person, certain steps vary because of this status (e.g., how it may need to respond to enquiries from a law enforcement authority, how a corporate will appear in court (via counsel) and how it is sentenced if guilty of an offence).
+Some key law enforcement authorities involved in the regulation, investigation or prosecution of corporates include (not exhaustively) the following:

-- SFO – set up with special powers under the Criminal Justice Act 1987 for the investigation and prosecution of large and complex corporate fraud and corruption.
-Unusually for UK law enforcement agencies, it combines investigative and prosecutorial functions.
+- SFO – set up with special powers under the Criminal Justice Act 1987 for the investigation and prosecution of large and complex corporate fraud and corruption;

-- National Crime Agency (NCA) and local police forces – tend to lead investigations involving significant but smaller-scale or less complex fraud or corporate crime, which is then prosecuted by the Crown Prosecution Service (CPS).
+- National Crime Agency (NCA) and local police forces – tends to lead investigations involving significant but smaller-scale or less complex fraud or corporate crime, which is then prosecuted by the Crown Prosecution Service (CPS).
 The NCA’s powers also extend to Northern Ireland;

-- HMRC – investigates tax-related offending (including money laundering) throughout the UK, which is then prosecuted by the CPS, PPSNI or the COPFS, as appropriate.
+- HMRC – investigates tax-related offending (including money laundering) throughout the United Kingdom, which is then prosecuted by the CPS, the PPSNI or the COPFS, as appropriate.
 HMRC is also responsible for the enforcement of export controls;

 - Financial Conduct Authority (FCA) – regulator of the financial services industry.
-As a regulator, it can impose civil sanctions for misconduct, but may also prosecute regulated firms or individuals for specific market-related offences, such as insider trading and market manipulation and associated money laundering.
-Frequently, cases involving financial services companies fall within the scope of both the FCA and the SFO’s investigative powers.
-In those cases, the SFO will usually take precedence in relation to the criminal proceedings as it may prosecute a wider range of offences.
+As a regulator, it can impose civil sanctions for misconduct, but may also prosecute regulated firms or individuals for specific market-related offences, such as insider trading and market manipulation and associated money laundering;

-- Department for Business, Innovation and Skills (the UK government department became part of the Department for Business, Energy and Industrial Strategy in July 2016) and the Department for Economy (Northern Ireland) – these departments respectively investigate and prosecute activities concerning the affairs of companies, including fraudulent trading and breaches of bankruptcy or disqualification orders.
+- Department for Business, Innovation and Skills (the UK government department became part of the Department for Business, Energy and Industrial Strategy in July 2016) and the Department for Economy (Northern Ireland) – these departments respectively investigate and prosecute activities concerning the affairs of companies, including fraudulent trading and breaches of bankruptcy or disqualification orders;

-- Information Commissioner’s Office (ICO) – investigates and prosecutes or imposes civil sanctions for data protection offences.
+- Information Commissioner’s Office – investigates and prosecutes or imposes civil sanctions for data protection offences;

-- Health and Safety Executive (HSE) and Health and Safety Executive for Northern Ireland (HSENI) – the HSE investigates and prosecutes or imposes civil sanctions for health and safety offences and works with the police on corporate manslaughter investigations.
-In Northern Ireland, the position is similar, except that it is the PPSNI (not the HSENI) that brings prosecutions.
-Prosecutions in Scotland are brought by the COPFS.
+- Health and Safety Executive (HSE) and Health and Safety Executive for Northern Ireland (HSENI) – the HSE investigates and prosecutes or imposes civil sanctions for health and safety offences.
+In Northern Ireland, it is the PPSNI (not the HSENI) that brings prosecutions.
+Prosecutions in Scotland are brought by COPFS;

-- Environment Agency, Northern Ireland Environment Agency and Scottish Environmental Protection Agency – investigate and prosecute environmental crime (in Scotland, the prosecution is brought by the COPFS and in Northern Ireland by the PPSNI).
+- Environment Agency, Northern Ireland Environment Agency and Scottish Environmental Protection Agency – investigate and prosecute environmental crime (in Scotland, the prosecution is brought by COPFS and in Northern Ireland by the PPSNI); and

 - UK Office of Financial Sanctions Implementation, a department of Her Majesty’s Treasury – although not a prosecutor, it has significant additional powers to impose financial penalties for breaches of financial sanctions measures.

-In Scotland, all criminal investigations are undertaken by Police Scotland and the COPFS.
-Police Scotland has a dedicated economic crime unit, but investigations into serious and complex frauds are overseen by COPFS’ economic crime unit.
-The SFO can also investigate crimes that have occurred in Scotland if they affect other parts of the UK, but it cannot prosecute cases in or exclusively from Scotland.
+Police Scotland has a dedicated economic crime unit, but investigations into serious and complex frauds are overseen by COPFS’s economic crime unit.
+The SFO can also investigate crimes that have occurred in Scotland if they affect other parts of the United Kingdom, but it cannot prosecute cases in or exclusively from Scotland.

-In July 2011, the COPFS published its civil settlement guidance, which encourages Scottish and other companies that have committed bribery offences within the jurisdiction of Scotland to self-report to the COPFS in return for the opportunity to resolve the case through a civil settlement mechanism.
-The initiative must be reviewed and approved each year by the Lord Advocate and has recently been extended until 30 June 2021.
+In July 2011, COPFS published its civil settlement guidance, which encourages Scottish and other companies that have committed bribery offences within the jurisdiction of Scotland to self-report to COPFS in return for the opportunity to resolve the case through a civil settlement mechanism.
+The initiative must be reviewed and approved each year by the Lord Advocate.

-In February 2014, following the introduction of DPAs in England and Wales (but not Scotland or Northern Ireland) under Schedule 17 of the Crime and Courts Act 2013, the SFO and the CPS published a Deferred Prosecution Agreements Code of Practice setting out public interest factors for and against offering a corporate a non-prosecutorial resolution by way of a DPA.
+In February 2014, following the introduction of DPAs in England and Wales (but not Scotland or Northern Ireland), the SFO and the CPS published a Deferred Prosecution Agreements Code of Practice setting out public interest factors for and against offering a corporate a non-prosecutorial resolution by way of a DPA.